UWPCE-PythonCert/PythonCertDevel/_sources/modules/Decorators.rst.txt

 Note that the "``def``" binds the name ``add``, then the next line rebinds it.

+[Note that this is exactly how you defined a ``staticmethod`` before the decoration syntax was added in python 2.4]

 The ``classmethod()`` builtin can do the same thing: